 Keeping with the general rule of thumb to keep it simple and neat, it’s a good idea to eliminate as much punctuation as possible.
 Remember that you will only be using 1-2 lines per slide so using punctuation is unnecessary and also gives you an overall cleaner look.
 It’s helpful to use the features of your worship presentation software’s slide editor to break the lines in a place that makes sense musically, so periods are generally not necessary.

 6. Try using all caps or elements like dividing boxes

 When displaying lyrics on songs for worship, try using all capital letters.
-This can give your slides a modern look and also make it easier to read.
-There are some included templates with MediaShout 7 that work great with all caps, especially the ones with light or dark covered boxes around the center screen area.
+This can give your slides a modern look and also make them easier to read.
+Some included templates with MediaShout 7 work great with all caps, especially the ones with light or dark covered boxes around the center screen area.
 This is a popular modern style for worship slides.

 7. Quality Check

 Spend time ensuring that your slides are designed properly and consistently.
 Do a quality check to make sure there are no typos and the text is clearly visible.
 (Luckily, the features of worship software like MediaShout 7 allow you to edit on the fly if you miss one!)
 When possible, it helps to quickly run through your slides in the auditorium on your projectors or TV’s so you can check that they look the way you intended in every seat– especially the back row.

 8. Slide change/advance timing